What can a SSAS invest in?

 With ONS studies showing that 79% of retired households with private pension income have a disposable income 1.6 times higher than those without private means of investing in a pension, private pension plans are becoming increasingly appealing.

 If you are looking to achieve greater control over and growth from your existing or frozen pension accounts, a SSAS offers a viable solution.
-Its flexibility allows you to make multiple investments, whether you’re looking to invest in stocks and shares, property, or gold.
+Its flexibility allows you to make multiple investments, whether you’re looking to invest in stocks and shares, property, gold or other asset classes.